rfunix/Pompem/README.markdown

 Pompem is an open source tool, designed to automate the search for Exploits and Vulnerability in the most important databases.
 Developed in Python, has a system of advanced search, that help the work of pentesters and ethical hackers.
-In its current version, performs searches in PacketStorm security, CXSecurity, ZeroDay, Vulners, National Vulnerability Database, WPScan Vulnerability Database ...
+In the current version, performs searches in PacketStorm security, CXSecurity, ZeroDay, Vulners, National Vulnerability Database, WPScan Vulnerability Database ...

 ## Screenshots
 ![](http://i.imgur.com/lhBRLhl.png)